 Tier II Site Specific Review: The following are the laws and authorities that will be assessed during the site specific review.
 Airport Hazards, Flood Insurance, Contamination and Toxic Substances, Endangered Species, Explosive and Flammable Hazards, Floodplain Management, Historic Preservation, Noise Abatement and Control, Wetlands Protection, Environmental Justice.

-Tier 1 Broad Level Review: North End Revitalization Fund/$125,000 (FY’21) $500,000 (FY’22-FY’25/ North End Revitalization Fund provides home improvement loans and accompanying construction management services to help low-to-moderate income homeowners make health and safety repairs and rehabilitation to their single-family homes in the North End and South Como neighborhoods in St. Paul.
+Tier 1 Broad Level Review: North End Revitalization Fund/$125,000 (FY’21) $500,000 (FY’22-FY’25)/ North End Revitalization Fund provides home improvement loans and accompanying construction management services to help low- to moderate-income homeowners make health and safety repairs and rehabilitation to their single-family homes in the North End and South Como neighborhoods in St. Paul.

 Location: The service area includes the North End and South Como (District 6) and then southern corner of district 10: Dale on the East, Lexington on the West, Maryland Ave/Como on the North, and Railroad north of Pierce Butler Route.